Avoiding These Common Triggers Can Help Prevent Costly Chargebacks

 • Provide recourse in case of fraud: With so much data floating around the digital space, fraud is more a threat than ever.
 Chargebacks help consumers who become victims of fraud recover their funds.

-• Make consumers feel secure: Consumers can use payment cards confidently, knowing they have options in the event of fraud or abuse.
+• Make consumers feel secure: Consumers can use virtual payment cards confidently, knowing they have options in the event of fraud or abuse.

 • Deter bad actors: The prospect of a chargeback deters those who might be tempted to sell subpar products or to engage in merchant fraud.